CharlesThawnpi/movievirus-docs/master-instruction-source.md

 * Reconfirmed no expiry for normal plans
 * Confirmed Telegram Stars auto activation
 * Confirmed admin quota restore is allowed with audit logging

+### A.4.10 | 2026-03-29
+  * Strengthened multilingual content planning so all bot-facing text, menus, buttons, reminders, warnings, and notifications are treated as dynamic WebApp-managed content
+  * Added explicit no-hardcode rule for user-facing bot/UI content
+  * Aligned admin controls and notification planning with WebApp-based content customization
 ---

 # =========================================================